Skoki

 Sign indicates the trail to Skoki Mountain

-False summit of Skoki Mountain
+False summit of Skoki Mountain appears ahead

-Left to right: Mount Redoubt, Ptarmigan Peak and Wall of Jericho.
+Left to right: Mount Redoubt, Ptarmigan Peak and Wall of Jericho

 Where's the summit?
 Later we learned that it's above me but hidden.